hdShang/arxiv-daily/docs/cs-CV/2025-06-12/papers/250610967v2-beyond-attention-or-similarity-maximizing-conditional-diversity-for-.md

 ---
 layout: default
-title: Beyond Attention or Similarity: Maximizing Conditional Diversity for Token Pruning in MLLMs
+title: "Beyond Attention or Similarity: Maximizing Conditional Diversity for Token Pruning in MLLMs"
 ---

 # Beyond Attention or Similarity: Maximizing Conditional Diversity for Token Pruning in MLLMs